-4) After a month, if the above doesn’t work, consider medication.
+4) After three months, medication may be the best option.
 Over-the-counter sleep aids, used responsibly (don’t mix with alcohol or other drugs) help millions.
 Try to limit your use to two weeks, though the drug schedule will vary by specific medication.

 5) Medical help from doctor.
 Cognitive behavioral therapy has been shown to be the best long-term solution for insomnia (and it’s drug free), but it is expensive, and you might have trouble finding a therapist.
 CBT may also not be covered under your health insurance plan.
 To reduce cost and hassle, most people probably prefer a pill.
 Doctors can discuss options with you.
 Some of the prescription sleeping pills are habit-forming.
 You don’t want to stay on them in the long run.
 Work with your doctor to taper off medications.
 If CBT is feasible, try that.

-6) Sleep clinic diagnosis – overnight polysomnography.
+6) A sleep clinic diagnosis requires overnight polysomnography.
 If your insurance won’t pay for this it could be expensive.
 These tests could uncover apnea or other sleep disorders.